UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-03-student-16-18-diffusionModelSurvey.md

 <p></p>

 If the diffusion model's internal representations have high vision representation, then their performance will improve significantly.
 To ground their hypothesis, the authors first observed how the internal representations of current state-of-the-art diffusion models (such as SiT) compared to the representations of the best vision transformers (such as DINOv2).
 Vision transformers are self-supervised and trained to focus on having good vision representation and classify images, making them a good comparison to test vision representation.
-From their brief survey, the authors found a significant gap between the vision representations, with SiT having very poort representation compared to DINOv2.
+From their brief survey, the authors found a significant gap between the vision representations, with SiT having very poor representation compared to DINOv2.
 While longer training sessions resulted in slightly better representation, diffusion models in general had poor vision representation compared to vision transformers.

 <figure>
     <img src="{{ '/assets/images/student-16-18/REPA_SiT_Observation.png'  | relative_url }}" alt="REPA_SiT_Observation" />